Isoresidual fibration and resonance arrangements: From translation surfaces to decorated trees

 We begin this section by introducing the notion of \textit{decorated tree} that will classify combinatorially the real $1$-forms of the strata $\mathcal{H}(a,-b_{1},\dots,-b_{p})$.
 Some decorated trees are pictured in Figure~\ref{fig:arrangement2}.

 \begin{defn} A \textit{decorated tree} is an embedded directed tree in the topological sphere such that every vertex is labeled and to every vertex is attached a nonnegative even number of unoriented half-edges.
-Moreover, there is a nonnegative even number of half-edges between two edges with the same direction and an odd number of half-edges between two edges of opposite directions. \end{defn}
+Moreover, there is a nonnegative even number of half-edges between two adjacent edges with the same direction (at the vertex) and an odd number of half-edges between two edges of opposite directions. \end{defn}

-For any $1$-form $\omega$ of a stratum $\mathcal{H}(a,-b_{1},\dots,-b_{p})$ with real residues, the horizontal trajectories starting from the unique conical singularity form an embedded graph in the sphere.
+For any $1$-form $\omega$ of a stratum $\mathcal{H}(a,-b_{1},\dots,-b_{p})$ with non zero real residues, the horizontal trajectories starting from the unique conical singularity form an embedded graph in the sphere.
 Since a zero of order $a$ corresponds to a conical singularity of angle $(2a+2)\pi$, there are $2a+2$ such horizontal trajectories.
 These horizontal trajectories either converge to a pole or form a saddle connection.
 Since we consider trajectories in positive and negative directions, a saddle connection counts as a pair of horizontal trajectories.
 According to Lemma~\ref{lem:decompreel}, there are $p-1$ saddle connections in~$\omega$.
 Therefore, the \textit{horizontal graph} is formed by $p-1$ closed saddle connections and $2a-2p+4$ trajectories going to a pole.
 Since the local model a pole of order $b_{j}>1$ is the cyclic gluing of $b_{j}-1$ planes, there are exactly $2b_{j}-2$ horizontal trajectories going to the pole of order $b_{j}$.
 Note that this is consistent with the identity $\sum_{j=1}^{p} b_{j} = a+2$.

 It is more convenient to consider the following graph that is closely related to the dual graph of the horizontal graph.
 We will call it the \textit{decorated tree} of the $1$-form.

 \begin{defn} Given a meromorphic $1$-form $\omega$ with real residues in $\mathcal{H}(a,-b_{1},\dots,-b_{p})$, its \textit{decorated tree} $\mathfrak{t}(\omega)$ is the decorated tree such that: \begin{enumerate} \item its vertices correspond to the $p$ poles of $\omega$ and have the corresponding labels; \item its edges correspond to saddle connections between two domains of poles and the orientation is such that it goes from the lower domain to the upper domain; \item its half-edges correspond to horizontal trajectories from the zero to this pole; \item its embedding is such that the order on the set of horizontal trajectories at the zero given by going positively around the zero is identical to the order on the edges and half-edges going positively around the tree. \end{enumerate} \end{defn}